 Sound Insulation Testing measures the level of sound insulation offered by a separating wall or floor between dwellings or rooms such as classrooms, hotel rooms, offices, etc. This is carried out by making a controlled noise on one side of the separating wall or floor and measuring how much sound is being received on the other side.
 The results are then calculated by factoring in the reverberation time within the receiving room.

 Technical Guidance Document E (TGD E Ireland) of the Building Regulations requires new buildings and conversions to demonstrate reasonable levels of airborne and impact sound insulation performance between separating walls and floors.

 This table shows the minimum and maximum performance requirements as defined in TGD E 2014:

 |Separating construction||Airborne sound insulation||Impact sound insulation|

-Pre-completion sound testing is where sound testing is performed on site prior to the building being completed and signed off by Building Control.
-The testing does not need to encompass all of the buildings but must be representative of the units contained within the building project in compliance with the frequency’s required by TGD E 2014.
+Pre-completion sound testing is where sound testing is performed on-site prior to the building being completed and signed off by Building Control.
+The testing does not need to encompass all of the buildings but must be representative of the units contained within the building project in compliance with TGD E 2014.

-Sound testing can be done in compartments as soon as a number of plots are completed past second fix stage.
-All internal doors need to be hung and all windows fitted and closable.
+Sound testing can be done in compartments as soon as a number of plots are completed, minus decoration.
+All internal doors and external doors/windows need to be hung and be in a fully closed position.
 It is important that carpets are not laid for tests that need to take place through the floor.